rpolisuk/donors-choice/Artifacts/README.md

 5. Installation packages (GitHub)
 6. Installation Manual (video format is accepted)
 7. Executable Programs
     * There are no executable programs
 9. A database with meaningful test data
+    * The MongoDB Atlas database is already loaded with meaningful test data and can be accessed via the web application.
-10. A list of deviations from what was proposed in PRJ566 -> Admin Dashboard
+11. A list of deviations from what was proposed in PRJ566 -> Admin Dashboard
-11. A list of known bugs (GitHub)
+12. A list of known bugs (GitHub)
-12. Instructions on how to run the system on Heroku including usernames and required passwords. -> Admin account
+13. Instructions on how to run the system on Heroku including usernames and required passwords. -> Admin account